hyttmi/cellframe-node/CONFIGURATION.md

 ```

 ## Configuration for networks
-Each network has its own settings file placed in `/opt/cellframe-node/etc/network/`:
+Each network has its own settings file placed in `/opt/cellframe-node/etc/network/`.
+On Linux systems:

 ```
 /opt/cellframe-node/etc/network/